SainsburyWellcomeCentre/WAZP/docs/source/getting_started.md

 ## Installation

 It is recommended to install WAZP inside a [conda](https://docs.conda.io/en/latest/) environment.
-Once you have `conda` installed, the following commands will create and activate a suitable `conda` environment.
+Once you have `conda` installed, the following commands will create and activate a suitable environment, named `wazp-env`.

 ```sh
 conda create -n wazp-env -c conda-forge python=3 pytables